onaio/gisida-react/src/lib/components/Charts/ColumnChart/ColumnChart.md

   }
 ```

-**chartType** -
+**chartType** - Optional custom prop used to Determines number of charts we are building if 'multi' multiple charts styles are used otherwise picks highcharts defaults

-**doubleChart** - Optional Custom prop used to identify if we are building double/ single chart.
+**doubleChart** - Optional Custom prop used to identify if we are building double/ single bar chart.
 Defaults to single chart. boolean value true/false

 **legendOptions** - Optional prop that override the symbol creator function and creates custom legend symbols check various options you can tweak on the [legend api](https://api.highcharts.com/highcharts/legend)